 1. Members of the public wishing to speak are requested to sign a register maintained by the City Clerk in advance of the Council meeting or raise their "virtual hand," as directed, if attending the meeting remotely.

-2. Members of the public may address the Council on any matter not on the agenda which concerns the City's business or over which the Council has control.
+Members of the public wishing to speak using the City's remote meeting platform for public comment under this subsection must: 1) register to attend the meeting remotely by no later than 24 hours prior to the start of the meeting; and 2) provide a description of the topic upon which they wish to speak with sufficient detail to allow the Mayor to determine whether it pertains to City business or a matter over which Council has control.